Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 ### Version: 03/16/2025

 ## Background

-This repository provides R and Python code that was used for analysis of a longitudinal wildfire smoke dataset created for the state of Alaska for May-September of 2003 to 2020 in order to assess seasonal and long-term population exposure to wildfire smoke and identify geospatial subdivisions and demographic groups that are most vulnerable to the population health impacts of wildfire smoke events.
+This repository provides R and Python code that was used for analysis of a longitudinal wildfire smoke dataset created for Alaska for May-September of 2003 to 2020 in order to assess seasonal and long-term population exposure to wildfire smoke and identify geospatial subdivisions and demographic groups that are most vulnerable to the population health impacts of wildfire smoke events.
 The findings of these analyses are available here: (Update link after publication).

-## Methods
+## Methods Overview

-This was a descriptive ecological study that quantified population exposure to wildfire smoke in Alaska and created a wildfire smoke-specific social vulnerability index for Census tract-level bivariate mapping.
-Wildfire-specific fine particulate matter (PM2.5) exposure estimates were generated aggregated to the census tract level for 2003-2020.
-Census tract information was obtained from the Alaska Department of Labor and Statistics.
-Next, we calculated the frequency and duration of smoke waves, person-days of exposure to medium and heavy smoke based on EPA AQI classification of "Unhealthy for Sensitive Groups" and "Unhealthy", and census tract-level wildfire smoke-specific social vulnerability rankings.
+This was a descriptive ecological study that quantified population exposure to wildfire smoke in Alaska and created a wildfire smoke-specific social vulnerability index for census tract-level bivariate mapping.
+We used the GEOS-Chem model to estimate daily wildfires-specific PM2.5 from 2003-2020.
+We aggregated these data to the census tract level.
+We categorized continuous PM2.5 concentrations based on EPA AQI classification of "Unhealthy for Sensitive Groups" and "Unhealthy."
+Finally, we calculated wildfire smoke metrics and the social vulnerability rankings and visualized the results.

 ### PM2.5 Concentration Averaging through Zonal Statistics
 To accurately average smoke PM2.5 concentrations, we began by processing raw modeled data produced from our GEOS-Chem model.
 The model outputs smoke PM2.5 concentrations in a large set of NetCDF (Network Common Data Form) files.
 NetCDF is a platform-independent data format that efficiently stores and organizes large, multidimensional scientific data.
 Each NetCDF file contains geospatial and temporal data to store PM2.5 values in a large grid across Alaska, for each day from 2003 to 2020.